vdobler/ht/TUTORIAL.md

 But these tests are executed completely unrelated.
 For more control tests can be combined into "Suites".

-Suites are stored on disc as JSON5 files like tests are.
+Suites are stored on disc as Hjson files like tests are.
 The following shows everything a suite may contain.
 As usual it starts with a Name and as Description field: